 1. Prove it in your marketing materials

 True neighborhood experts, by and large, market to farm areas.
-Whether that is a condo community, a ZIP Code or by subdivision, focusing on a smaller pool of homeowners is a brilliant way to become known as the expert in a community.
+Whether that is a condo community, a specific zip code, or by subdivision, focusing on a smaller pool of homeowners is a brilliant way to become known as the expert in a community.